 Deciding where to stay in New Orleans has everything to do with what you want from your visit.
-Are you interested in the nightlife and architecture of the French Quarter?
+Are you interested in the nightlife and architecture?
 Do you want to be where the party is?
 Are you in town primarily to eat—and to eat well?
-Do the antebellum mansions of the Garden District pique your interest?
-Do you need to be close to business district and the convention center?
+Do antebellum mansions pique your interest?
+Do you need to be close to the business district and convention center?
 New Orleans is a fairly compact town, but

 Hotels in the CBD, many of them chains, cater to business travelers as well as tourists; most are larger than those in the French Quarter, and have more amenities.
-The Warehouse District harbors many hotels whose buildings were originally used to store cotton or other goods.
-In most cases, thoughtful renovations let the original purpose of the structures show through, making for an interesting architectural style.
+The Warehouse District harbors many hotels in buildings that were originally used to store cotton or other goods.
+In most cases, thoughtful renovations have let the original purpose of the structures show through, making for an interesting architectural style.

 Just across Esplanade Avenue on the north and east of the Quarter is the Faubourg Marigny.
 Originally a Creole plantation and one of the first "suburbs" of New Orleans, it remains a residential area, with its own nightlife and restaurant scene centered along Frenchmen Street.

 To the west, upriver of the city's center, the Garden District and Uptown neighborhoods offer streets lined by the spreading boughs of live oaks, excellent stores, interesting architecture, and more outstanding dining and music venues.